D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 # IRCTC-nlpCaptcha-Solver

-## Problem Statement
-Make a Chrome extention that autofills the Captchas found on the IRCTC website.
+## How to make it work :

 ## Method
-Using CV and tensorflow to create an algorithm that can recognise the nlpCaptcha image and output the text, later converting it into an app using tensorflowjs and opencv so the it can be easily implemented into various web apps (e.g. chrome extension api .etc).
+Using CV and tensorflow to create an algorithm that can recognise the nlpCaptcha image and output the text, later converting it into an app using tensorflow.js and opencv.js so the it can be easily implemented into various web apps (e.g. Chrome Extension api .etc).

-Finding/Creating Dataset -> Data-Processing -> Building and Training Model -> Converting into js -> Building an app -> Converting it into a Chrome Extension.
+Finding/Creating Dataset -> Data-Processing -> Building and Training the Model -> Converting it into js -> Building an app -> Converting it into a Chrome Extension.

 ## Tech Stack
 * Python